October 1976. I was handed the telephone and listened closely to my father’s words on the other end.

 “Here she is.”

 There was a slightly muffled sound of phone movement and transmitter-against-skin as I heard the distant voice of my father, telling me to go ahead.
-Grandma had been paralyzed by a serious stroke and I knew her time left on earth was uncertain.
+Grandma had been paralyzed by a serious stroke, and I knew her time left on earth was uncertain.
 Dad held the phone against her ear in the hospital.

 “Put Terry on the phone,” my father interrupted.

 And that was it.
-A matter of seconds given to sum up everything that I felt about her.
+A few seconds were given to sum up everything that I felt about her.
 Everything I appreciated about her.
-Everything I assured her I would become in life.
+Everything I assured her I would do or become in life.
 My final moments with her.
 No one said that it would be my final words to her, but somehow, I felt it.
-I remember that conversation as if it just happened yesterday.

-Liller B. Davis – Mother Davis – Grandma, was gone.
+Liller B. Davis – “Mother Davis” – Grandma…was gone.

 Grandma was gone…

 Admittedly, one of the reasons I’m writing this is because I had a conversation with an old co-worker a few months ago who told me that if things didn’t work out with my wife, she’d love a chance to be with me someday.
 WOW!
 Not only had she been attracted to me when we worked together, but she told me her cousin (who worked with us) was trying to flirt and get my attention as well.
-She also told me that several of the girls at this job were crazy about me (over 10 years ago).
+She also told me that several of the girls at this job were crazy about me (all of this, over 10 years ago).
 Not that I could or would have done anything about it, but man, the things you learn.

 I guess this is a good time to segue into the following message: